weeveiot/weeveMQ/README.md

 ## Compile WeeveClientLibrary

-It provides the main functions to translate simple MQTT to Weeves MQTTS
+The WCL provides the main functions to translate simple MQTT to MQTTS

 ### Prerequisite (dev-machine):
 Install git, gnu-binutils and libtool.